hannes-marais/brainsimming/README.md

 ### MEETUP

 > **Brainsimming / AI Brainstorming**, Aug 4 @ 9am Pacific time [Signup](https://lu.ma/jj9zm72a)
+> Brainsimming is a new technique where multiple AI personas are participating in a virtual brainstorming session.
+And coming up with ideas!
+We will cover novel simulation scenarios like the Two Professors, Diplomatic Brainstorming, The Torture Chamber, and data analysis with multiple personas.
 > This event is brought to you by the [Innovation Algebra](https://github.com/hannes-marais/innovation-algebra) user group.

 # AI-Assisted Brainsimming: Boosting the Creative Process